 The Social Justice Foundation (formerly The Miller-McCune Center for Research, Media, and Public Policy) is a non-profit organization that strives to not just inform, but also to promote meaningful public dialogue by reporting, in clear and concise language, the latest and most relevant scientific research in the areas of economic, educational, environmental, and social justice.

-Nicholas Jackson is the editor-in-chief of Pacific Standard, where he directs editorial strategy for the National Magazine Award-winning print magazine and daily website.
+Nicholas Jackson is the editor-in-chief of Pacific Standard, where he directs editorial strategy.
 He previously served as the digital editorial director at Outside.
 Before that, he was an associate editor at The Atlantic, where he launched the magazine's health coverage online and was part of a two-person team that developed TheAtlantic.com's technology channel and video strategy.
 He is also an officer of the International Association for Literary Journalism Studies, a multi-disciplinary learned society whose essential purpose is the encouragement and improvement of scholarly research and education in literary journalism.
-Named one of Folio: magazine's 15 under 30, spotlighting young professionals driving media's next-generation innovation, in 2012, Jackson has also worked for Slate, Encyclopaedia Britannica, Texas Monthly, and other publications, both online and in print.
+Twice named one of Folio: magazine's 15 under 30, spotlighting young professionals driving media's next-generation innovation, Jackson has also worked for Slate, Encyclopaedia Britannica, Texas Monthly, and other publications, both online and in print.
 He is a graduate of Northwestern University's Medill School of Journalism and The Illinois Mathematics and Science Academy.

 Jennifer Sahn is the executive editor of Pacific Standard, where she directs longform feature acquisition and editing and oversees the magazine's editorial advisory board.
 She was previously at Orion magazine, where she served as editor for 12 years and as managing editor before that.
 Stories she has edited have been awarded the Pushcart Prize, the O. Henry Prize, the John Burroughs Essay Award, and have been widely reprinted in the Best American Series anthologies, The Norton Reader, and via online aggregators such as Longreads.
 During her tenure as editor of Orion, the magazine was twice a winner of the Utne Independent Press Award for General Excellence and twice a finalist for a National Magazine Award.
 She has taught and lectured at such venues as the Bread Loaf Writers' Conference, the Kentucky Women Writers Conference, the Berkeley Narrative Journalism Conference, and the National Conference for Media Reform.

-Ryan Jacobs is the deputy editor of Pacific Standard, where he directs the Field Notes section of the magazine and oversees the contributing editors.
-He previously served as a senior editor and as an associate editor at Pacific Standard, editing features and columns, writing essays, and leading the Quick Studies section of the site to a Folio magazine Eddie award in its first year.
+Ryan Jacobs is the deputy editor of Pacific Standard, where he oversees investigations and helps lead overall editorial strategy.
+Stories he has edited have won a Mirror Award and a Folio magazine Eddie award, helped launch major books, influenced network television, received mention in the Best American Essays anthology, and received coverage in major national publications.
+He previously served as a senior editor and as an associate editor at Pacific Standard, focusing on digital expansion and writing.
 Before joining the magazine, he covered international affairs and crime for The Atlantic's global channel, reporting on the largest diamond heist in French history, international carbon market scams, and the dark side of the truffle trade, among other subjects of intrigue.
-He has also worked for Mother Jones, Sierra, Bay Citizen, the Point Reyes Light, and the Chicago Reporter.
+He has also written and worked for Mother Jones, Sierra, Bay Citizen, the Point Reyes Light, and the Chicago Reporter.
+His first narrative non-fiction book, The Truffle Underground, focuses on crime in the international truffle industry and was published by Clarkson Potter/Random House in June of 2019.
 He graduated summa cum laude from Northwestern University's Medill School of Journalism.

-Ted Scheinman is a senior editor at Pacific Standard, where he directs special projects and packages and oversees The Culture Pages, both online and in print.
+Ted Scheinman is a senior editor at Pacific Standard, where he directs special projects and packages and oversees coverage of culture and criticism.
 He previously served as a teaching fellow and instructor in journalism at the University of North Carolina–Chapel Hill.
 Before that, he was an editor at The Washington City Paper.
 His reporting on prisons, politics, and pop culture has appeared in the New York Times, The Oxford American, Playboy, and Slate.
 He is also a contributing editor at The Los Angeles Review of Books.
 His first collection of non-fiction will appear via Farrar, Straus and Giroux.

 Tom Jacobs is the senior staff writer of Pacific Standard, where he specializes in social science, culture, and learning.
 He is a veteran journalist and former staff writer for the Los Angeles Daily News and the Santa Barbara News-Press.
 Through interviews, reviews, and essays, he has tracked and analyzed trends in the arts and sciences, with an emphasis on psychology, the role of culture, and the cultivation of creativity.
 A native of Chicago, Jacobs earned his bachelor's and master's degrees in journalism from Northwestern University.